 - You will need to present your receipt for the ferry to the cashier on the ferry, or make payment.

 Zambia is a conduit country for stolen vehicles and the illegal movement of people.
 Particularly through her Northern borders, so be advised there is a lot of security and processes in place, which you have to go through.

-What you need to do to enter Zambia and the Kazungula ferry crossing.
+What you need to do, to enter Zambia at the Kazungula ferry crossing.

 Be sure to have multiple copies of all your vehicle documents and have a pen!

 - Find a safe place to park, while theft is not a huge issue.
 It is a busy border with dubious perimeter security.
 There is potential for things to go missing.
 You may want to appoint a car guard for a small fee.
 Agree on it beforehand.
 Or leave one of your party with the car and take it in turns to go to immigration.

 - Present yourselves, at the passport office in the main building.
 All of you will need to show your passports and present yourselves in person.
 Get stamped into Zambia, ask for double the length of your intended stay to be stamped in your passport.
 This is in case of unforeseen problems.
 Double check your days and that the stamp is in your passport.
 Do this before leaving the desk.
 Take a look here with regard to Visa requirements: https://safpar.com/top-5-livingstone-victoria-falls-travel-tips/.

 - Three counters to the left of the passport control window are Interpol.
 The Interpol officer will give you a vehicle information form.

 - Interpol will come and inspect your vehicle.
 Sounds silly, but before leaving home ensure your numbers on your engine block and chassis disk match your documents to the letter.